NatTuck/khoury-ntuck/courses/2016/09/cs6240/notes/17-nosql/notes.md

 execution or it requires that multiple parallel processes "sync up" if they're operating on potentially conflicting data.

-If we aren't running a stock exchange, and we want better performance, it's possible to give up some of these properties.
+The general idea of NoSQL databases is to give up the absolute consistency of transactions from SQL in favor of better performance, especially for data big enough to not fit on / get decent query performance out of one machine.

 ## The CAP Theorem

 When we build a database system distributed across many computers, there are three properties we'd really like to have:

  - Consistency: Reads give you the right data.
  - Availability: You can always do a read or write in bounded time.